Jewish Calendar

 Days of the Jewish Week

-Other than Shabbat, the name of the seventh day of the week, the Jewish calendar doesn't have names for the days of the week.
+The Jewish calendar doesn't have names for the days of the week, except fot Shabbat, the Sabbath, the seventh day of the week.
 The days of the week are simply known as first day, second day, third day, etc. Sometimes they are referred to more fully as First Day of the Sabbath, etc. Below is a list for those who are interested.

 Day of the Week